Wimmics/KGnoVis/Presentation page - user.md

-This library is a javascript library created in order to facilitate the creation of SPARQL graphs.
-When used, a website page is temporarily created, allowing the user to post a SPARQL request, and obtain the results in a table and in a graph results.
+This library is a javascript library created in order to facilitate the creation of visualizations to represent the result of SPARQL queries.
+When used, a website page is temporarily created, allowing the user to submit a SPARQL request, and obtain the results in a table and in a node-link diagram.
 Later, a graph pattern will be added to the page.

+# Développer graph pattern

 This presentation focus on the website, and is directed toward a user point of view.

 # Website presentation

-The website is a simple html page containing for the moment 3 major different parts.
+The website is a simple html page containing for the moment 3 major differents parts, as depicted in the figure below.
-I will go in detail to review each of them.
+Hereafter, you will find the description of each part.

 ![photo du site](Page nodelink-SparQL.png)

 ## Part 1 : Text Area

-The Text Area is the part where the user can enter the SPARQL request which he wants to see the graph of.
+The Text Area is the part where the user can type the SPARQL request which they want to see the graph of.
 Once the request is written, the user just have to use the "send" button under the Text Area.

-### Expliquer utilisation requête

 Here is an example of request :